ihab/ihab-awad/portfolio/ethos/index.md

 title: My ethos
 ---

 A large part of how I am effective in teams is as a leader.
-Yet I am not, and do not seek to become, a people manager.
 My approach to leadership is based on my own experiences of work and life, and what I have observed to work best.

-## About that little tee

-A large number of people in tech are not neurotypical.
-Many of us have worked very hard and made a lot of sacrifices to get where we are.
-Many of us were not fully accepted by our peers, either because of our shortcomings, or our abilities, or often both.
-A lot of us struggle with emotions and human connection.

-All this stuff creates little-t trauma, which I distinguish from big-T trauma like what people from actual war zones feel.
-(And some of our colleagues have the big-T trauma too, as with my good friend and co-worker who fled the Balkan wars to come to the US.)

 ## The empty promise of rationalism

 Because we are engineers, we like to think that we can _quantify_ things that concern us.
 If it works for chemicals and compute clusters, it must also work for colleagues.
 And yet it does not.
 My experience is that attempts to "manage" teams that focus on the tools, and ignore the people, are bound to cause conflict and dissatisfaction.
 You may have all the tasks in Jira, but you don't have the nagging doubts of one engineer and the wild dreams of another.
 Both may be crucial to your business.
 You may have story points for your tasks, but you can't account for the morale loss when someone is forced to do something they don't like.
 You may have "scripts" for handling difficult situations, but you lose the nuance of the actual living, breathing individual sitting in front of you.
+(MAYBE WE INSTEAD OF YOU? aLIGN PRONOUnS THROUGHOUT)

 ## A maze of twisty people, all different